mdfarragher/CLA/Regression/NewYorkTaxis/README.md

 See if you can get the RMSE as low as possible.
 Share in our group how you did it.
 Which features did you select, how did you process them, and how did you configure your model?

 Good luck!

+## Cleaning up

+The NC6 virtual machines are expensive to run, so make sure to delete the GPU cluster after you have completed this assignment!

+If you keep the cluster running, you will very quickly spend all of your free Azure credits and your account will be disabled.